Tell me more ×

 The configuration above creates a wpa & wpa2 enabled access point in g mode.
 A more detailed instruction to build configuration file can be found here

-Now start the hostapd.
-Using the following command,
+Then start the hostapd service using the following command,

 It should start a wireless network.
 In your mobile device now you can see a wireless network and can authenticate.
-But the device won't get ip address.
-Press ctrl+c to stop it.
+But the device won't get IP address.
+Stop it with the command sudo service hostapd stop

 If you get any error, possibly your card doesn't support g mode.
 Try with other >modes.
 Guide